OCOP Program

 Some examples:

-The OCOP program is administered by the Northern Safety Network Yukon and is available to all Yukon Owner Operator businesses; no employees, no subcontractors.
+The OCOP program is administered by the Northern Safety Network Yukon and is available to all Yukon Owner Operator businesses which do not have any employees and do not use subcontractors.

 Owner Operator Certificate of Proficiency (OCOP) Process